cesinco/GATech_CSE6242_DVA_Setup/readme.md

 ## Folder Structure

-The followng is the folder structure I have currently, which includes installation of python into a virtual environment called "base" (Note: the entire folder structure of the "base" venv is not documented below)
+The following is the folder structure I have currently, which includes installation of python into a virtual environment called "base" (Note: the entire folder structure of the "base" venv is not documented below)

 ```
 E:\CSE 6242 - Data and Visual Analytics